Alabama vs. Ole Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Alabama and its opponents have not yet combined for more than 80 points in a game this year.
+- Alabama and its opponents have not yet scored more than 79 points -- this matchup's over/under -- in a game this year.

-- The combined points per game average of the two teams, 99.2, is 19.2 points greater than Saturday's over/under.

 Alabama Stats and Trends

-- Alabama is 2-2 against the spread and 4-0 overall in games when it records more than 20.7 points.
+- Alabama is 2-2 against the spread and 4-0 overall in games when it scores more than 20.7 points.

-- When Alabama churns out over 344.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- Alabama is 2-1 against the spread and 3-0 overall when the team piles up more than 344.7 yards.

-- The Crimson Tide have two giveaways this season, while the Rebels have five takeaways .
+- This year, the Crimson Tide have two turnovers, three fewer than the Rebels have takeaways (5).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.